flatironinstitute/stan-playground/docs/compilation_server_setup.md

 # Compilation server setup

 These instructions are only required if you want to set up your own compilation server.
-If you are content with using the public server, you can skip this section.

 To run your own server locally using Docker, execute the following command: